chjackson/msmbayes/README.md

 ## Limitations of msmbayes compared to msm

-* "Censored states" are not supported.

-* Time-inhomogeneous models specified through `pci` in `msm()` are not supported.
-However, models with time-varying intensities can still be specified through a time-dependent covariate (e.g. time itself), which assumes that intensities are constant between successive observations of the state.

 * Hidden Markov models with general outcome distributions are not supported.
 The only HMMs supported are those where the observed state space is the same as (or a subset of) the true state space.
 This includes misclassification and phase-type models.

+* Covariates on misclassification probabilities are not supported in misclassification models

 * Equality constraints and fixed parameters are not supported.
 However, parameters can be constrained through their prior distributions.

+* The `pci` syntax for time-inhomogeneous models is not supported.
+However, these models can still be specified, by treating time as a time-dependent covariate, and including censored states at the occasions when the covariate changes but not the state.

 * Multivariate hidden Markov models are not supported.